|

 -------

-Changed the behaviour of the "hang" function which now does now only dump call-stacks in the first 3 NSDs instead of NSD just without memcheck.
+Changed the behavior of the "hang" function which now does now only dump call-stacks in the first 3 NSDs instead of NSD just without memcheck.

 This can be a bit faster specially on larger servers.